-- Handing in handwritten solutions before the deadline (see point 7 below).
+• 15 POINTS: Handing in handwritten solutions before the deadline (see point 7 below).
 The professors of the seminars will grade the problem sets as: A: Excellent; B: Decent; C: Poor.
 You can work in groups but should end up writing up your own solution.
-Solution must be HANDWRITTEN.
+If we find two students handing in two identical solutions, the two students will be penalized.
+Solutions must be HANDWRITTEN.
+They have to be handed in the place (or places) indicated by the professor of each seminar group, before the deadline.
+Solutions sent by email are not allowed in any circumstance.
+Solutions NOT handwritten are not allowed in any circumstance.
 Please be aware that I think your chance of passing this course is almost zero if you do not try and solve the problems yourself.
-You can work in groups, but I want separate (handwritten!) solutions for everybody.
-(10%) - Attendance to seminars and active participation in the seminar discussion of exercises and problems.
-IMPORTANT: STUDENTS MUST ATTEND SEMINARS IN THE

-SUBGROUP TO WHICH THEY ARE ASSIGNED, OTHERWISE NO POINT WILL BE AWARDED.
-(10%)

-Solution of one problem at the blackboard.
+The grades are awarded as follows:

+- A: Excellent.
+This grade is given if at least 80% of the answers are correct, or if at least 40% of the answers are correct plus the student shows a good amount of effort in trying to solve all the problems. - B: Sufficient.
+This grade is given if at least 40% of the answers are correct, or if in any case the student shows a good amount of effort in trying to solve all the problems. - C: Insufficient.
+This grade is given in all other cases. - 5 POINTS: Active participation in the seminars (discussion of exercises and problems).
+IMPORTANT: STUDENTS MUST ACTIVELY PARTICIPATE TO SEMINARS IN THE SUBGROUP TO WHICH THEY ARE ASSIGNED, OTHERWISE NO POINT WILL BE AWARDED. - 5 POINTS: Solution of one problem at the blackboard.
 Students can volunteer during the seminar to solve problems at the blackboard.
 In case more than one student volunteers, the professor will choose randomly among those that did not do it yet.
 IMPORTANT: STUDENTS MUST SOLVE PROBLEMS IN THE SEMINARS IN THE SUBGROUP TO WHICH THEY ARE ASSIGNED, OTHERWISE NO POINT WILL BE AWARDED.
-(5%)